 Programs / Information

 Request for services for

 Non-Kern County Foster Youth that are placed in Kern County by another County (of Jurisdiction) may access specialty mental health services through the request for a Presumptive Transfer.

 Placing Agency for the County of Jurisdiction should submit their request of Presumptive Transfer within (3) business days of the decision to place a foster youth outside of the County of Jurisdiction.

-Presumptive Transfer may be requested by Placing Agency by contacting Kern BHRS Care Coordination Unit at 661-868-7858 or at email@example.com
+Presumptive Transfer may be requested by Placing Agency by contacting Kern BHRS Care Coordination Unit Desk at (661) 635-1340 or at cell phone number at (661) 410-9772 or by email at email@example.com